ktg5/OldTwitch/README.md

     - [x] channel list show more & less buttons.

 - [x] stream page.
-    - [ ] **might** have to make a custom twitch player 'cuz embeds are completely broken at the moment...

     - [x] show list of streamer's vods & clips via a little category page added within the watch page.
     - [x] make the stupid svgs for the stuff on the stream info thingy idk what to call it lmao.
-    - [ ] fix weird glitch that happens when fullscreening a stream (just pauses a little after fullscreening, it's so weird...)
     - [ ] follow & unfollow. (might be impossible cuz of the `client-integrity` value)

 - [x] discovery page.